 Assessment of Change in North Carolina Coastal Plain Wetlands

-Project data collection is occurring over two consecutive sampling seasons, beginning in 2021.
+Project data collection has occurred over two consecutive sampling seasons (2021 and 2022).
 The project is focused on vulnerable freshwater wetlands in the Outer Coastal Plain of North Carolina.
-Data collection protocols for vegetation will match those used for previous data collection.
-Rapid assessments (Ohio Rapid Assessment method [ORAM] [Mack 2001] and North Carolina Wetland Assessment Method [NCWAM] [NC Wetland Functional Assessment Team 2010]) will be completed at all sites.
+Vegetation data collection protocols matched those used in previous data collection.
+Rapid assessments (Ohio Rapid Assessment method [ORAM] [Mack 2001] and North Carolina Wetland Assessment Method [NCWAM] [NC Wetland Functional Assessment Team 2010]) were completed at all sites.